matomo-org/developer-documentation/docs/piwik-on-the-command-line.md

 ## Adding new commands

 Plugins can extend the command line tool by creating their own commands.
-To create your own command, create a class that extends [ConsoleCommand](#) and expose it using the [Console.addCommands](#) event.
+To do so you can use the CLI itself:

+    ./console generate:command

+This will create a folder named `Commands` within your plugin, if necessary, along a PHP file which represents the actual command.
+You can add an unlimited number of commands using the CLI.

-See the documentation for the class and event mentioned and see the docs for [SymfonyCommand](#) to learn more about how your command should be coded.
+See the docs for [SymfonyCommand](http://symfony.com/doc/current/components/console/index.html) to learn more about how your command should be coded.